zeytnep/CIS3530/README.md

 The file called A1Q2_erdogru_zeynep.sql that includes all the SQL queries for the questions.

-Question 3 (SQL):
+Question 3 (SQL):<br>
 Attached SQL file called A1Q3_create.sql and 4 CSV files (females.csv, males.csv, married_to.csv, and parent_of.csv).
 Run the SQL file to create 4 tables required for this question.
-Then, on psql prompt, run \copy command on each of the CSV files to populate the tables.
+Then, on psql prompt, run \copy command on each of the CSV files to populate the tables.<br>

 a-f.
 Write SQL queries for questions 1a to 1f.